When I was a kid, we would spend Christmas break at my grandparents in Chicago. Part of the tradition was coffee cake from a local Polish deli.

 - Let the cake sit in the pan for 1 hour until completely cooled.
 Dust with powdered sugar and serve.

 I’ve written the recipe above just like it is in the cookbook, but I did substitute 1/2 cup granulated sugar and 1 Tbsp molasses for the dark brown sugar since I didn’t have any in my kitchen.

 Next time I make this (likely next week!)
 I’ll double both the cinnamon and cocoa powder and add it to the flour/sugar mixture rather than sprinkling it on separately.
 Just to eliminate one dish.
 I’ll also make the crumb topping the night before.
 It didn’t take very long to make (maybe a minute?), but doing it while I’m doing the batter means less clean up in the morning.

 Don’t forget – Crumbs readers can save 25% off the cover price of Einkorn: Recipes for Nature’s Original Wheat when you buy through this link.
-While you’re there, enjoy 10% off your purchase + free shipping with coupon code DWCRUMBS!
+Plus you get a free bag of flour with your purchase!
+While you’re there, enjoy 25% off with coupon code DWCRUMBS OR 15% off your purchase + free shipping when you sign up for their newsletter.